hapi-server/verifier-nodejs/README.md

 # Server Usage

 ```
-node verify.js [--port PORT]
+node verify.js [--port PORT] [--plotserver URL]

 ```

-If no arguments are provided, a web server is started on port `9999`.
-See http://localhost:9999/ for documentation.
+If no arguments are provided, a web server is started on port `9999` and `plotserver=http://hapi-server.org/plot`.

+See http://localhost:9999/ for API documentation.

 # Contact